Jefferson Davis' chair, stolen from an Alabama cemetery, has been recovered and 2 people have been arrested

 The NOPD detectives received a tip that the chair was at a location in the city, and it was recovered on Thursday, according to the statement.
 The chair will be returned to the cemetery in Selma, the NOPD said in the statement.

-CNN has reached out to Dallas County District Attorney Michael Williams for additional details but has not heard back.
-He had told CNN last month that he was confident an arrest would be made.
-CNN has also reached out to the Dallas County Sheriff but has not heard back.
+CNN has reached out to the Dallas County sheriff but has not heard back.

 The attorneys for Warnick and Diionno told CNN that their clients are not guilty and not associated with any political activism group.

-Note: Correction: A previous version of this story misstated Dallas County District Attorney Michael Jackson's full name.